2019 STAGES OVERVIEW

 BC Bike Race is far more than a race.
 While it may be the best seven days you’ve ever had on a mountain bike, that’s only part of the story.
 BC Bike Race is an adventure and an experience.
 It’s a tour of British Columbia’s West Coast - the trails,

 the towns, the lifestyle.
 There’s something different about BC, even how we get around.

 This is a permitted race course, not all trails can be ridden 365 days a year.
 Please respect Land Managers and Ride at Your Own Risk.
 BCBR endeavors to collect the most accurate GPS data for the profiles.
 However, there are many known discrepancies between today's GPS units and their own data collection process, compared data may vary.

-Your bike will have to be ready to race and you have to be warmed up and ready to ride, lined up in the corral 15 minutes before your allocated start time.
+Your bike should be race ready, and you must be warmed up and in the corral 15 minutes before your allocated start time.

 Please allow ample time to complete the entire Day 0 process and ensure that you have brought with you everything required to complete registration (your luggage, bike, bike box, etc.)